VMM-MMV/mangabuddy_search_filter/README.md

-A add on for custom searching on the manga site mangabuddy.
+A browser extension that enhances the search functionality on the manga site Mangabuddy.